M.T.S. concentrating on Practical Theology from Boston University (Boston, MA)

-Imam Abdul-Malik was appointed Muslim Chaplain at Tufts University in September, 2019.
-In this role, Imam Abdul-Malik offers mentorship and support to students across Tufts University schools and helps to coordinate programs and activities related to Muslim life on campus.
-He also supports Tufts staff and faculty and collaborates with departments and programs across the university.
-In collaboration with the wider chaplaincy team, Imam Abdul-Malik helps to foster opportunities for civic learning and leadership.
+Imam Abdul-Malik was appointed Muslim Chaplain at Tufts University in September, 2019 and served until August 2021.
+In this role, Imam Abdul-Malik offered mentorship and support to students across Tufts University schools and helped to coordinate programs and activities related to Muslim life on campus.
+He also supported Tufts staff and faculty and collaborated with departments and programs across the university.
+In collaboration with the wider chaplaincy team, Imam Abdul-Malik helped to foster opportunities for civic learning and leadership.

 Imam Abdul-Malik Merchant’s mother converted to Islam when he was just eight years old, and from this time, the trajectory of his life has been centered around Islamic education.
 As a family, they moved to the Northern-Virginia area (accross the street from a mosque) to be a part of a diverse Muslim community.
 Simultaneously, Imam Merchant’s mother enrolled him and his younger sister in a private Islamic school in Maryland.